-The card security code is named and abbreviated differently by various card payments processing companies.
+The card security code is being named and abbreviated differently by various card payments processing companies.
 Visa, MasterCard, American Express and JCB call it as CVV2, CVC2, CID, and CAV2, respectively.

-- CVV2 is an abbreviation of card verification value two.
+- CVV2 is an abbreviation of Card Verification Value Two.

-- CID stands for a card identification number.
+- CID stands for a Card Identification Number.

 11. Signature panel

-As its name says, it is a reserved place where a cardholder must put or sign his authorized signature.
-It must be signed by the holder with a good permanent marker pen.
+As its name says, it is a reserved place where a cardholder must put or write his authorized signature.
+It then must be signed by a cardholder with a good permanent marker pen.
 For this purpose, a pen with dark-colored ink preferably blue or black must be used.

-Following are important features of having a signature panel:
+Features of having a signature panel:

-NOT VALID UNLESS SIGNED.
+“NOT VALID UNLESS SIGNED.”

 12. Additional information